 - 11.4.1 The phasing of development of lands will reflect the provision of necessary municipal services and the transportation network to the satisfaction of the City.
-A phasing plan may be developed if required by the City for each Precinct or Precincts that ensures that any particular phase of development is substantially complete before subsequent phases may proceed. - 11.4.2 Planning controls such as a Holding By-law will be used to ensure that development does not occur until the necessary municipal services and transportation network are provided to the satisfaction of the City.
-The allocation of servicing capacity will be confirmed in conjunction with Council approval of individual development applications in accordance with the City's current Protocol. - 11.4.3 The implementation of the street network in the Plan Area into a finer grid of streets will occur incrementally with development through securing, direct construction and conveyance of required functional segments of the street network as identified on Schedule F Street Network Implementation Plan and any associated municipal services and infrastructure.
+A phasing plan may be developed and included in a Development Concept Report submission if required by the City, for each Precinct or Precincts that ensures that any particular phase of development is substantially complete before subsequent phases may proceed. - 11.4.2 Planning controls such as a Holding By-law will be used to ensure that development does not occur until the necessary municipal services and transportation network are provided to the satisfaction of the City.
+The allocation of servicing capacity will be confirmed in conjunction with Council approval of individual development applications in accordance with the City's current Protocol. - 11.4.3 The implementation of the street network in the Plan Area into a finer grid of streets will occur incrementally with development through securing, direct construction and conveyance of required functional segments of the public street network as identified on Schedule F Street Network Implementation Plan and any associated municipal services and infrastructure. - 11.4.4The publicly accessible private linkages identified on Schedule F as NS-2B, NS-2C and NS-2D shall be constructed as per the requirements set out for a Local Street in policy 5.2.b.iii so as to protect and not preclude the City securing and establishing them as an unencumbered public Local Street(s).
+No underground parking and path connections are permitted thereon, notwithstanding policy 11.7.4.
+The timing of their securement, conveyance and establishment as a public Local Street(s) may occur incrementally and shall coincide with the development of block(s) and or phase(s) thereof through a development application approved by Council. - 11.4.54 The implementation and construction of the Shared Use Path network will occur incrementally and shall coincide with the development of a block and/or phase(s) of development through the application approval process.
+The City may, at its discretion, require an easement to secure public access to the Shared Use Path Network as identified on Schedule E, as a condition of approval(s) to be registered on title.
+The easement is to set out matters including owner sole responsibility and obligation but not limited to a maintenance program, state of good repair and reconstruction by the owner and/or condominium board at their expense. - 11.4.46 Construction of any segment of the Parks and Open Spaces, sShared uUse pPath network shall coincide with the development of such lands or phase thereof through a development application approved by Council.
+Where feasible, temporary connections to maintain connectivity throughout construction of development shall be provided.

-- 11.4.4 Construction of any segment of the Parks and Open Spaces, shared use path network shall coincide with the development of such lands or phase thereof through a development application approved by Council.
-Where feasible, temporary connections to maintain connectivity throughout construction of development shall be provided. - 11.4.5 Development shall protect for and not preclude the "Long Term Future Connection" as identified on Schedule E, such that it can be implemented if and when Promenade Mall is redeveloped, consistent with the policies of this Plan. - 11.4.6 The phasing, prioritization and ultimate construction of the transportation network will be based on an order that is established through the phasing process ensuring the external and internal connections required to support the Transit Hub are a priority.
+- 11.4.57 Development shall protect for and not preclude the "Llong Tterm Ffuture Cconnection" as identified on Schedule E, such that it can be implemented if and when Promenade Mall is redeveloped, consistent with the policies of this Plan. - 11.4.68 The phasing, prioritization and ultimate construction of the transportation network will be based on an order that is established through the phasing process ensuring the external and internal connections required to support the Transit TerminalHub are a priority.